yaeloss/Smart-Cryptocurrency-Rules-Act/index.md

 ---
-title: Smart Cryptocurrency Rules Act
+title: Smart Cryptocurrency Rules
 feature_text: |
-  ## Model policy for consumer-friendly state rules on Bitcoin, cryptocurrencies, and decentralized finance.
+  ## Consumer-friendly state rules on Bitcoin, cryptocurrencies, and decentralized finance.
 ---
 The purpose of the <i>"Smart Cryptocurrency Rules Act"</i> is to provide state and local legislators with a template of consumer-friendly policy on Bitcoin, cryptocurrencies, and decentralized finance.